Eager Data Sources¶

 Eager data sources load and process all available data during the initialization stage.
 They are suitable for small data sets as they do not support partial loading or loading in response to user interactions.
 However, eager data sources are often more flexible and straightforward than lazy ones.

-GenomeSpy inputs eager data as tabular "csv", "tsv", and "json" files or
+GenomeSpy inputs eager data as tabular "csv", "tsv", "json", and

 The data property of the view specification describes a data source.
 The